kundankumar09-v/wahap/README.md

-# IOMP - Event & Venue Management System
+# WAHAAP - Event & Venue Management System

 IOMP is a comprehensive platform designed to streamline event planning and attendee navigation.
 It provides a robust set of tools for event organizers to create layouts and for attendees to explore venues seamlessly.